IsaiahHenryB/Course-Project/README.md

 I couldn't find a userProfileURL as was mentioned in step 3 of this assignment, so I left that alone for now.(until further clarification)

 ### This is my second round of heroku troubleshooting

+After all my troubleshooting was done, I am pleased to say that my app is working correctly :joy: I'm so relieved to be "finished" with this assignment!
+(I might be counting my chickens right now.)